ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/customising-design/index.md

 ## Setting colour parameters using CSS variables

 CSS variables (officially known to as "CSS Custom Properties") are supported by most modern browsers but will not work in IE11.
-Any parameter whose name ends with `-color` is available as a CSS variable with the prefix `--ag-`.
-For example the `foreground-color` parameter can be set as follows:
+Any variable whose name ends with `-color` is available as a CSS variable with the prefix `--ag-`.
+For example the `foreground-color` variable can be set as follows:

 ```scss
 .ag-theme-alpine {